TripoSR API Tutorial: Python Image-to-3D Example

 // These headers will be used in all API requests

-⚠️ Security Note: Never expose your API key in client-side code.
-Always use server-side code or secure environment variables to handle authentication.
+Security note: Keep your API key out of client-side code.
+Use server-side code or secure environment variables for authentication.

 Refer to the official TripoSR API documentation for the exact authentication method.